Super Visa Canada

 Eligibility for Super Visa Canada

-You have to apply for a Super Visa from outside Canada and you must be allowed to enter Canada (get more details here).
+6. You must apply from outside Canada and be allowed to enter the country.

-Super Visa income requirements 2024
+Super Visa income requirements

-Super visa income requirements 2024 infographic showing the minimum income required per family size and who to include in the family size.
+Super visa income requirements 2025 infographic showing the minimum income required per family size and who to include in the family size.
 Data as per below text.

 Your child or grandchild’s spouse or common-law partner’s income can also be included to meet the Super Visa income requirement; not just the income of your child or grandchild.